Electrical Shocks as Alzheimer’s Treatment?

 The brain’s utilization of glucose for fuel also decreases in those with AD, and DBS was shown to reverse that trend—not only in the small 2010 study but in a more recent study by the same team in 2012.
 In plain English, an increase in the brain’s glucose metabolism was associated with better clinical outcomes over time: in memory and cognition as well as quality of life.
 Some patients even showed a “reawakening” of cognitive circuits that had been silenced by the disease.
 The results are extremely promising, but there’s still work to be done.
 The next step for scientists is to confirm the results of these preliminary studies in larger groups of people, tracking the effects of DBS over time.

-If you or a loved one has undergone deep brain stimulation for Parkinson’s disease or another condition, we want to hear about it—leave your input in the comments below.
+If you or a loved one has undergone deep brain stimulation for Parkinson’s disease, as an Alzheimer’s treatment or treatment for another condition, we want to hear about it—leave your input in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.